tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/07-Stu_House_Regression/README.md

 * Create a linear regression model using Scikit-Learn.

+* Fit the model to the data.

+* Make predictions and save the results in a variable called `predicted_y_values`

+* Plot the line of best fit along with the data (see starter code for instructions)

 * Obtain the slope and the y-intercept, and r-square values of the model.

-* Use the model to obtain predicted y-values based on x.

-* Create a plot of the best fit line.